MIT-Informatics/PreservationSimulation/README.md

 The simulations are necessarily schematic in that they don't attempt to model the details of real-life situations.
 Instead, the simulations are targeted at specific points in a huge sample space, providing bases from which users can extrapolate to approximate their actual environments.

-    "…let us save what remains not by vaults and locks which fence them from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."
+    ". . . let us save what remains not by vaults and locks which fence them from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."